Green Lantern: Earth One: Volume Two

-Nearly three years since Hal Jordan's return to Earth, humanity joins the intergalactic community.
+Nearly three years after Hal Jordan's return to Earth, humanity joins the intergalactic community.
 While an interplanetary trade deal is being negotiated, a Llaran envoy ship blows up.
 Believing Earth to be responsible, the Llarans fire at the humans.
 Jordan tries to stop the fight, but the damage is then exacerbated by Global Central Command (CENTCOM) fighting back.
 The Llarans withdraw their ships from Earth, taking human representatives Ngendo Muturi, Sophie Rivas, and John Stewart as hostages.
 The incident puts Earth in an intergalactic crisis, as word of humanity starting the fight spreads.
 Soon after, CENTCOM orders Jordan to surrender to their custody.
 He refuses and goes to the Jordan Aeronautics R&D Facility on the moon.
 Now a wanted fugitive, he requests Amy Seaton to evacuate the base and get rid of their prototype interstellar ship, not wanting its advanced schematics to fall into CENTCOM's hands.

 Wanting to save the hostages, Jordan travels to Llaran Prime and is confronted by warships and someone with a yellow power ring.
-The Yellow Lantern declares to be the defender of Llaran Prime's sector, and demands Jordan to leave.
+The Yellow Lantern declares to be the defender of Llaran Prime's sector, and demands that Jordan leave.
 Knowing that fighting back will only provoke a war, Jordan complies.
-Meanwhile several Yellow Lanterns start appearing throughout the galaxy.
+Meanwhile, several Yellow Lanterns start appearing throughout the galaxy.
 They later go to Oa and destroy every Manhunter in existence.
 Their leader, The Last Guardian, wants to bring order to the galaxy with the power of his yellow rings, which are more powerful than the green ones.
 He asks the Green Lanterns to join him.
-Jordan, Arisia and most of the Corps decline his offer.
+Jordan, Arisia, and most of the Corps decline his offer.
 Some members, including Sinestro, willingly join the Yellow Lanterns.

 Meanwhile, Llaran Prime's Yellow Lantern frees the hostages.
 He turns out to be the one who destroyed the Llaran ship and feels guilty.
 He reveals the Yellow Lanterns came from Qward, a planet in another dimension where they were a systematically oppressed people.
 The Guardian gave them rings to defeat their oppressors.
 Owing a debt to him, the Qwardians joined him.
 The Lantern gives the humans his ring and battery and leaves to find some way to repent and help the Llarans.
-Back on Earth's moon, Seaton and a crew flies off the prototype starship into deep space, escaping from CENTCOM.
+Back on Earth's moon, Seaton and a crew fly off the prototype starship into deep space, escaping from CENTCOM.

 Against Arisia's words, Jordan heads back to Earth.
 While he is travelling, the Yellow Lanterns start attacking Green Lanterns on their respective worlds.
 At the same time, the Guardian cuts off the Green Lanterns' access to the Central Battery by teleporting it to Qward's dimension.
 Without it, they are depowered and easily killed by the Yellow Lanterns.
 After energizing his ring one last time, Jordan meets the former Llaran hostages.
 They all want to stop the Guardian.
 Using the yellow ring, they find Seaton and the others.
-After repairing their ship, Jordan and company decide to fly to Oa and kill the Guardian.
+After repairing their ship, Jordan and the company decide to fly to Oa and kill the Guardian.